EreckGordon/angular-universal-pwa-starter/README.md

 		- ~to reset their password upon forgetting it~
 - ~baseUrl as a part of environment~
 - social provider upgrades:
-	- upgrade anonymous user to social account
+	- ~upgrade anonymous user to social account~
 	- link username/pw to social account
 	- fix account management page
-		- edit pw only if you can
+		- edit pw only if you have a username/password combo for our site.
+		- merge accounts - if you have 2 accounts, login as one to merge with other.
 	- select primary email + unique password for social account (link account)
-	- merge accounts - if you have 2 accounts, login as one to merge with other.
+	- inconsistency - upgrading from anonymous to various users.
+		- social users delete the old anonymous user from database after taking what they need.
+			- this is because i assume that there could be an existing user that you just forgot to sign in as, and the server takes care of the rest
+		- username/password users use the uid of the anonymous user.
+			- it never assumes you have an existing account.
+		- i think this would be best resolved by having username / pw more closely mimic the way social providers handle it.
+			- this will take some refactoring i believe.
 - delete account:
 	- make sure to clean up all login providers when deleting account.
 		- delete providers
 		- unauthorize account from provider permissions
+		    - frontend has an unauthorize function. i think it may be useless, because the server should just handle unauthorize upon account deletion.
 - database migrations
 - websocket
 - comments / chat system
 - copy over only a barebones package.json that just gives the dependencies, rather than the entire copy of package.json as currently implemented.
-- SEO Stuff: remove keywords (useless apparently), add the og: and other static meta stuff to index.
-- ~auth controller: delete user~
 - auto delete anonymous users over a certain age. maybe a cron job? maybe with a subject.
 - needed tests
 	- username / password auth
 		- forgotten password reset